Best Hikes On Orcas Island

 Obstruction Pass State Park

 Obstruction Pass is a small gem for those seeking the atmosphere of a wilderness escape.
-Situated at the far southeastern tip of Orcas, Obstruction Pass offers 80 acres of parkland to explore plus 10 primitive campsites.
+Situated at the far southeastern tip of Orcas, Obstruction Pass offers 80 acres of parkland to explore plus 10 campsites.
 The main trails run well under a mile through lush vegetation and forest.

 Contact Us: